christophgil/ZIPsFS/README.md

 https://fuse-devel.narkive.com/tkGi5trJ/trouble-with-samba-fuse-for-files-of-unknown-size.
 Any help
 is appreciated.

-Currently, ZIPsFS reports an upper limit of the expected file size which is not really nice.
+Initially, ZIPsFS reports an upper estimate of the expected file size.
+This breaks programs that need to know the file size such as /usr/bin/tail.

-Why cannot it be done like in /proc files (e.g.   /proc/$$/environ)?
+How is this problem solved in the virtual file systems /proc annd /sys?
+Calling stat /proc/$$/environ.
+Consider

+    ls -l /proc/self/environ

-Calling stat /proc/$$/environ  reports file size zero.
+The reported  file size is zero.
+Nevertheless, *cat*, *more*  and even *tail* work.
-If ZIPsFS returns zero, then the content of the files are not readable.
+If the FUSE file system  returns zero for a file, the content of the files are not readable.
+Any suggested appreciated.

 ### Limitations - nested, recursive